gcaruso-stats/info-gain-RAD-normal/README.md

    Computes the information gain as the difference between the unweighted Shannon entropy and the weighted Shannon entropy.

 4. **Single trial simulation**
-   Runs a single trial; supports both univariate and multivariate cases.
+   Runs a single trial under the specified design.

 5. **Bayesian hypothesis testing**
-   Performs Bayesian decision-making for a single trial realization (`Monte Carlo procedure A` - details in the paper); supports both univariate and multivariate cases.
+   Performs Bayesian decision-making for a single trial realization (`Monte Carlo procedure A` - details in the paper).

 6. **Frequentist probability of rejection**
-   Computes the probability of rejecting the null hypothesis (`Monte Carlo procedure B` - details in the paper); supports both univariate and multivariate cases.
+   Computes the probability of rejecting the null hypothesis (`Monte Carlo procedure B` - details in the paper).

 7. **Derive critical values**
    Calculates critical values to achieve strong or mean type-I error control across a grid of null scenarios.